-In America, the anniversary of the war’s end became known as Armistice Day.
-After the brutal fighting of World War II and Korea, Armistice Day became Veterans Day.
+In the United States, the anniversary of the war’s end became known as Armistice Day.
+After the brutal fighting of World War II and the Korean War, a day to remember only the First World War, while admirable, just didn’t seem like enough.
+It wasn’t long before Armistice Day became Veterans Day.

-The United States certainly isn’t the only country to experience the devastation a war can take on its population (and especially on those who fight that war).
-A few others take a day to recognize the significance of those who serve.
+The United States certainly isn’t the only country to experience the devastation that war can inflict on its population (especially on those who fight it).
+A few other countries similarly take a day to recognize the significance of those who served.

 1. Australia and New Zealand

-The land down under celebrates it veterans on what is known as ANZAC Day, on April 25.
-The day marks the anniversary of the first major military action from Australia and New Zealand Army Corps during World War I, the Battle of Gallipoli, against the Ottoman Turks.
-The first ANZAC Day was in 1926 and was later expanded to include the World War II veterans.
+The land down under celebrates its veterans on what is known as ANZAC Day, on April 25.
+The day marks the anniversary of the first major military action from the Australian and New Zealand Army Corps during World War I. This occurred during the Battle of Gallipoli against the Ottoman Turks.
+The first ANZAC Day was celebrated in 1926 and was later expanded to include the World War II veterans.

 2. Belgium

-Since 1928, Belgium recognized its fallen on Armistice Day with the “Last Post” ceremony.
-A bugler calls out the “Last Post,” noting the end of the day (a British song, similar in effect to the modern U.S. Army “retreat”).
+Since 1928, Belgium has recognized its fallen on Armistice Day with the “Last Post” ceremony.
+A bugler sounds the “Last Post,” marking the end of the day (a British song, similar in effect to the modern U.S. Army’s “Retreat”).
 Poppies are spread out from the tops of the Menin Gate in Ypres, Belgium.

 3. France

-The French also recognize Armistice Day on Nov.
-11. The country throws military parades and its people wear black or dark clothing.
+The French also observe Armistice Day on Nov.
+11. The country holds military parades, and French people traditionally wear black or dark clothing.

 4. Denmark

-While Denmark was officially a neutral country in WWI, it doesn’t share the Nov.
-11 remembrance with other Western European countries.
-Instead, Denmark honors living and dead troops from any conflict on its Flag Day, Sep.
-5th.
+Because Denmark was officially a neutral country during World War I, it doesn’t share the Nov.
+11 remembrance day with other Western European countries.
+Instead, Denmark honors living and dead troops from any conflict on its Flag Day, Sept.
+5.

 5. Germany

 Volkstrauertag is a day honoring the nation’s war dead on the Sunday closest to Nov.
-16. The German president speaks to the assembled government and then the national anthem is played just before “Ich hatt’ einen Kameraden” (“I had a comrade”).
+16. The German president speaks to the assembled government.
+Then the national anthem is played just before “Ich hatt’ einen Kameraden” (“I had a comrade”).

 6. Israel